Songs of Innocence (U2 album): Release

 In the days leading up to an Apple product launch event on 9 September 2014 in Cupertino, California, rumours circulated that U2 would be involved.
 A spokesperson for the band denied reports that they would perform at the event or that a new album would come preloaded on the anticipated new iPhone 6 smartphone.
-During the event, after the unveiling of the new iPhone and Apple Watch, U2 appeared on-stage and performed a new song entitled "The Miracle (of Joey Ramone)".
+During the event, after the unveiling of the new iPhone and Apple Watch, U2 appeared on stage and performed a new song entitled "The Miracle (of Joey Ramone)".
 Afterwards, Apple CEO Tim Cook joined them to make a surprise announcement that their 13th studio album, Songs of Innocence, had been completed and would be digitally released that day to all iTunes Store customers at no cost.
 Bono called the album "a gift [from Apple]... to all their music customers", and said that the group wanted to "get [the album] to as many people as possible, because that's what our band is all about".
 The record was automatically added to the "purchased" section of users' iTunes music libraries.
-It was exclusive to iTunes and the streaming services iTunes Radio and Beats Music until 13 October 2014, when it was physically released and the no-cost promotion within the iTunes Store lapsed.
-The Edge called the album launch: "incredibly subversive.
-It's really punk rock, it's really disruptive."
+It was exclusive to iTunes and the streaming services iTunes Radio and Beats Music until 13 October 2014, when it was commercially released and the no-cost promotion within the iTunes Store lapsed.
+The Edge called the album launch "incredibly subversive", adding, "It's really punk rock, it's really disruptive."
 Songs of Innocence was made available to more than 500 million iTunes customers in 119 countries, for what Cook marketed as "the largest album release of all time".